-Lisa Deller, head of Community Board 2’s land use committee, said the community board was notified of the selection and of the $500 million project last night, despite multiple requests to learn about the top submissions in the running before a choice was made, which HPD and the city’s Economic Development Corporation have not agreed to, claiming the confidential, competitive nature of the process.
+Lisa Deller, head of Community Board 2’s land use committee, said the community board was notified of the selection and of the $500 million project last night, despite multiple requests to learn about the top submissions in the running before a choice was made.
+The HPD and the city’s Economic Development Corporation have not agreed to share details on the submissions, claiming the confidential, competitive nature of the process.

 “It’s generally a good plan,” Deller said about the complex.
 “There’s a lot of affordable housing, and that’s something we have been advocating for.”

 While the number of affordable units pleased Deller, the overall fact that another thousand units are heading to Long Island City weighed on her.
 “This week has been overwhelming,” she said, pointing to the news of the Plaxall development up north on Anable Basin, which would see 5,000 units over the course of 15 years.
 “It’s a lot in one week—a lot to take in.”

 Deller added that the community board will begin to reach out to Gotham and RiseBoro to start a dialogue about the project and its specifics.
 Based on community needs, an urgent care center at the site might be suggested by the board, and a discussion on transportation options in a densely-packed area—with no signs of stopping—will likely come about.